Memory Assessment and Management Service – Patient Information Leaflet

 • Attending the clinic

 MAMS offers a detailed assessment for patients in Newcastle and parts of North Tyneside* to assess and diagnose common causes of memory problems, particularly dementia.
-The service is based in Newcastle at the Campus for Ageing and Vitality and is open Monday to Friday 9am to 5pm (excluding bank holidays).
+The service is based in Newcastle at Collingwood Court, St Nicholas Hospital and is open Monday to Friday 9am to 5pm (excluding bank holidays).

-On arrival at the clinic please report to the reception office in MAMS by taking the lift to the first floor.
+On arrival at the clinic please report to the reception office in MAMS.

 The clinic has a team of specially trained staff who all have different roles and expertise.
 You will see the person best able to help you which may be one or all members of the team.
 This is most likely to be a Registered Nurse, Clinical Psychologist or Doctor.